SoftSec-KAIST/SURI/README.md

 [+] ...
 ```
 This process takes approximately 30–50 minutes per set of benchmark binaries.
-Thus, generating all combinations will take about 1.5 day.
+Thus, generating all combinations will take about 1.5 days.

 If all build processes are done, the benchmark binaries are built under `dataset/...` (FIXME).